srepac/pikvm/pages/faq.md

 <details>
   <summary>Click to view</summary>

 * Unusual case: RPi4 is used as a Pi-KVM to control RPi3.
 In this case, the mouse delay may be several seconds.
-To fix it, just add line `usbhid.mousepoll=0` to `/boot/config.txt` to the server (i.e. RPI3 in our case) and reboot it.
+To fix it, just add line `usbhid.mousepoll=0` to the end of `/boot/cmdline.txt` to the server (i.e. RPI3 in our case) and reboot it.
 </details>

 -----